 The Government provided additional funding of £150 million per annum for the academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools.
-The Conservative Government has pledged to continue this funding through to 2016 (2020 if they are re-elected).
+The Conservative Government has pledged to continue this funding through to 2020.
 This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – is allocated to primary school Headteachers.
 The money must be used to improve the provision of P.E. and school sport.

 You can access the Government website at https://www.gov.uk/government/policies/getting-more-people-playing-sport/supporting-pages/school-pe-and-sport-funding